carpentries/instructor-training/_episodes/02-practice-learning.md

     > Example: An *expert* in a Carpentries workshop may have experience writing and running shell scripts and, when presented with a problem, immediately sees how these skills can be used to solve the problem.

-For now, we are primarily concerned with novices and competent practitioners (we'll discuss expertise in a later section).
-We'll next use a slightly different concept to help us differentiate between novices and competent practitioners, which will have implications for how we teach novices.
+For now, we are primarily concerned with novices and competent practitioners, as this tends to characterize the Carpentries audience.
+(We, as instructors, are more likely to be experts, and we'll discuss this in a later section).
+We'll next use an additional concept to help us differentiate between novices and competent practitioners, which will have implications for how we teach novices.

 ## Cognitive Development and Mental Models

-Effective learning is facilitated by the creation of a robust mental model.
+Effective learning is facilitated by the creation of a well-founded mental model.
 A mental model is a collection of concepts and facts, along with the relationships between those concepts, which a person has about a topic.
 For example, a long-time resident of the United
 States may have an advanced understanding of the location of US states, major cities and landmarks, weather patterns, regional economies and demographic patterns, as well as the relationships among these, compared with their understanding of these relationships